2vcps/helm-pure-mc/README.md

 [Minecraft](https://minecraft.net/en/) is a game about placing blocks and going on adventures.

+Modified for Pure Storage Demo.
+Not for prod.
+Please see the original helm chart for more information.

 ## Introduction

 This chart creates a single Minecraft Pod, plus Services for the Minecraft server and RCON.